Hideki Matsuyama wins first PGA Tour title at the Memorial

 He successfully defended this title in 2011 before winning his first professional event, the Japan Golf Tour’s Mitsui Sumitomo VISA Taiheiyo Masters, while still an amateur.

-While studying at Tohoku Fukushi University in Sendai, Matsuyama was an R&A Foundation Scholar and one of more than 100 students that are supported by The R&A annually through funds generated by The Open Championship.
+While studying at Tohoku Fukushi University in Sendai, Matsuyama was an R&A Foundation Scholar and one of more than 100 students that are supported by The R&A annually through funds generated by The Open.
 He led the Japan team to the gold medal in the 2011 World University Games and also earned a further gold medal as an individual in the men’s division.

 In August 2012, he became the number one ranked player in the WORLD AMATEUR GOLF RANKING™ before turning professional in April 2013 and winning four more events on the Japan Golf Tour.

-He qualified for The Open Championship after winning International Final Qualifying in Thailand and went on to finish tied sixth at Muirfield in 2013.
+He qualified for The Open after winning International Final Qualifying in Thailand and went on to finish tied sixth at Muirfield in 2013.

-Matsuyama is currently the highest-ranked Asian player in the world and will make his return to The Open Championship in July at Royal Liverpool, Hoylake.
+Matsuyama is currently the highest-ranked Asian player in the world and will make his return to The Open in July at Royal Liverpool, Hoylake.

 Matsuyama appears in The R&A's free Japanese Rules of Golf app along with Ryo Ishikawa and Tsuneyuki “Tommy” Nakajima.
 The app is available for iOS - see here for more info.